leifliddy/macbook12-audio-driver/README.md

 **Use provided support scripts to switch between the speaker and headphone driver**
 1. **switch.audio.driver.sh** (run as root or with sudo)
-   Script will toggle between the headphone and speaker driver.
-   Will only work if there are no active audio streams.
+   Script will toggle between the headphone and speaker driver, but won't work if active audio streams are present.

 2. **pulse.switch.audio.sh** (run as normal user)
-   Script will toggle driver and will work if active audio streams are present.
+   Script will also toggle the speaker and headphone driver and will work if active audio streams are present.
    Since this script calls **switch.audio.driver.sh**, the normal user running this script must have the necessary sudo rights.
    ie:
    **/etc/sudoers**